droundy/recipes-site/index.md

 - 1 large can of tuna

-- 8 ounces of noodles
+- 8-12 ounces of noodles

-- 1 1/2 cups sour cream
+- 1 cup yogurt (or 1 1/2 cups sour cream)

 - 3/4 cup milk